 Direct Marketing

-Direct marketing is a growing business trend driven by the growth of smart phones and exposure to social media.
-Numerous companies directly target clients through email campaigns, websites, and online ads.
+Direct marketing is a growing trend in Mozambique, fueled by the rise of smartphones and increased exposure to social media.
+Many companies are increasingly using email campaigns, websites, and online ads to target clients directly.

 Joint Ventures/Licensing